 COVID-19 Research Impacts

-The following information is provided in order to facilitate the continuation of faculty and student research during this global pandemic and resulting physical distancing measures.
+The following information was developed in order to facilitate the continuation of faculty and student research during the COVID-19 global pandemic and resulting physical distancing measures enacted in 2020.
 Because this situation is unprecedented and rapidly changing, this website will be updated regularly.

 - SSHRC COVID-19 impacts on SSHRC's policies and programs